-- the broader definition of personal data, including information identifying the person to the data; - automated processing of personal data will be permitted under certain conditions; - considerably increased rights of the individuals; - new obligations of data processors, controllers and data protection officers related to provision of technical and organizational protection of personal data; and organisation's annual worldwide turnover.
-Moreover, pursuant to the GDPR, individuals have the right to compensation from the controller or processor for the damage suffered. receive 88 administrative fines for non-compliance with the GDPR which can reach EUR 20 million or 4 per cent. of an
+- The broader definition of personal data, including information identifying the person to the data; - automated processing of personal data will be permitted under certain conditions; - considerably increased rights of the individuals; - new obligations of data processors, controllers and data protection officers related to provision of technical and organizational protection of personal data; and - administrative fines for non-compliance with the GDPR which can reach EUR 20 million or 4 per cent. of an organisation's annual worldwide turnover.
+Moreover, pursuant to the GDPR, individuals have the right to receive compensation from the controller or processor for the damage suffered.